gayatri-3/SuperPeachSisters/README.md

 - 1 Mario needing to be rescured
 - many more surprises!

-Score 100/100\
+Score 100/100

 *Disclaimer: This repository is only for the purpose of displaying my projects to prospective employers. \
-Any usage of my code in CS 32 in subsequent CS 32 projects was done without my knowledge.*
+Any usage of my code in subsequent CS 32 projects was done without my knowledge.*

 See a preview of the game below.